kailash-manasarovar/statement/docs/index.md

 - The audience for criminal porn is massive.
 - 1-in-3 men are paying for and regularly watching some version of rape online.
-- Today, there are no non-deviant nor consensual porn-genres.
+- Today, there are *no* non-deviant nor consensual porn-genres.
 - Nevertheless, although normalized and boldly snickering, addicts are still riddled with shame.
-- The gangs' ability to find willing conspirators anywhere I am in the world, is evidence for this; and the women (and some men) who hunt down blackmail targets are a growing problem no rape-addict foresaw.
+- The gangs' ability to find willing conspirators anywhere I am in the world is evidence for this; and the women (and some men) who hunt down blackmail targets are a growing problem no rape-addict foresaw.
 - This police statement details just a tiny sample of the wider problem and reveals the lightning connectivity of global porn-addict distribution networks, and the instant fervour invoked in their members when an unwitting victim is around.
 - Examples of male victims caught in the normalized snickery porn-rot destroying our world include tutorial students of mine still at school, a neighbor at the bottom of the road, random men in the street halfway around the world, random snickering men from England given seats next to me on a bus in Valencia, a Tibetan monk living in France, an ophthalmologist at Moorfields, the whole town of Dénia, a traffic cop in Teruel, random men in Madrid, a whole bunch of Buddhist mediators in Avila, a male flight attendant on Qatar airways, a hotel technician in Bandol, my managers and colleagues at work, boyfriends and family members, the list just goes on and on.
 - The only country I have traveled to over the last few years where the porn-gangs left me alone is Israel.
-- So it is no surprise that at every tech company I have worked at over the last decades - where I'm often the only woman among hundreds of men - the porn-gangs have quickly found a male colleague who knows me (or soon will) from my rape-porn stardom.
+- So it is no surprise that at every tech company I have worked at over the last decades - where I'm often the only woman among hundreds of men - the porn-gangs have quickly found a male colleague who knows me (or soon will) from my sedated rape-porn stardom.
 - And it doesn't take an Einstein to figure out that these sorts of subscribers - with ready cash, usually crypto - might pay extraordinary amounts to see a female colleague they despise in varying degrees of sexual humiliation.
-- Might they be persuaded to pay to participate in raping her too?
+- Might they be persuaded to pay to participate in mass-raping her too?
 - I wonder how much a ticket for an interactive show like that might cost.
 - My [horror-porn tenure at Polygon](timeline/2023/november.md#polygon) - while I was living as an unwitting sedated-sex-slave in my spy-cam apartment at Carrer Furs - and culminating in [a week's long attack at a conference in Bali](timeline/2024/may.md#bali), soon after which I was fired, is probably the most egregious example ever known of what male tech employees can justify.
 - And everyone knows it's not just me!